 ‘About now, I'm ready for any such facilitator you can find me.
 So when do I get to meet her?’

 ‘Technically, you can see her anytime you choose,’ Eli said.
 ‘We’re not your wardens since you now have more freedom than you've ever experienced before on earth.
-If you don't mind though, we think it would be best if we escort you to help you find your way.’
+If you don't mind though,

 ‘Of course; I’d hate to get lost in deep space while en-route.’

-‘Then it’s settled, Mo said, ‘we’ll go there to meet her as soon as she returns to her night shift; that way there will be plenty of time for her to be alone with your body.
+‘Then it’s settled,’ Mo said, ‘we’ll go there to meet her as soon as she returns to her night shift; that way there will be plenty of time for her to be alone with your body.
 I’m sure you will find it interesting to watch her care for it as it languishes there in its forlorn state.’

 ‘Whenever you're ready, I’ll have my bags packed.
 I'm looking forward to seeing a real woman after all this time, someone with a real body of earthly flesh.
 Although I’m not sure what I’d do except, as you say, objectify her as the object of my affections.
 But at least I’d get to have time with someone since there’s not much going on here.
 In fact, I'm not even sure I would know what to do if I were to meet a goddess in this dimension.’

 Mo and Eli grinned at each other – which made me a bit suspicious.
 What did they know that I didn't?
 I didn't bother to pursue it since I’d never get a straight answer anyway.
-Maybe it was an inside joke, but still I had to wonder if there wasn’t something more going on behind the scenes.
+Maybe it was an inside joke, but still, I had to wonder if there wasn’t something more going on behind the scenes.